GSAPP-CDP/Smorgasbord/src/content/modules/14-geospatial-concepts/141-what-is-gis.md

 This layered model of the world is the underlying premise on which all GIS work and spatial data is based.
 The [next module]() discusses spatial data in detail.

-## Challenge

-TBD

 ## References & further reading

-[many sources to be added here will likely use the below categories]

 #### Histories & definitions of GIS